nhamlh/personal-web/README.md

 #### Sending mail out
 Most cloud providers block outgoing 25 port so sending email directly from this server properly won't work.
 Therefore, to be able to send email, you should use a email relay service like Mailjet.
+To configure email relay service, you'll need to follow these 2 steps:
+1. Configure DNS records
+You should add SPF, DKIM and DMARC DNS records for the relay service so that emails not flagged as spam.

+Open infra/default.auto.tfvars file to add additional info, for example, dkim_policies, spf_domains and additional_records.

+2. Configure email server
 Open ansible_vars file and add following lines to configure email relay service:

 ``` yaml